-Direct flights save lives!
-New airline routes can increase kidney sharing by more than 7% - News Break
+Direct Flights Save Lives!
+New Airline Routes Can Increase Kidney Sharing by More than 7% - News Break

-Direct flights save lives!
-New airline routes can increase kidney sharing by more than 7%
+Direct Flights Save Lives!
+New Airline Routes Can Increase Kidney Sharing by More than 7%

-It's a supply and demand problem, it's a transportation problem, it's a donor problem—and that just scratches the surface.
+CATONSVILLE, MD, July 12, 2021 – It's a supply and demand problem, it's a transportation problem, it's a donor problem – and that just scratches the surface.
 According to the Organ Procurement and Transplantation Network, every 9 minutes a new patient is added to the organ waiting list.
 Every day 17 people die waiting for a kidney transplant.
-New research in the INFORMS journal Management Science tackles the transportation part of this problem.medicalxpress.com
+New research in the INFORMS journal Management Science tackles the transportation part of this problem.connect.informs.org

 Comments / 0